PaltineanAlex/OpinioNet/README.md

         ![Post Page!](/assets/images/PostPage.png)

-    - THere is also a comment section which lets you interact with the post directly.
+    - There is also a comment section which lets you interact with the post directly.
 And just like before, you can report the comment or edit and delete one, if you are the one who created it.

         ![Comment!](/assets/images/Comment.png)